mountainmochi/Data_Science_Portfolio/README.md

 # Data Science Portfolio

 Welcome to my Data Science Portfolio.
-This portfolio showcases a comprehensive collection of projects along with presentations, each reflecting my expertise in data science, machine learning, or natural language processing.
+This portfolio showcases a comprehensive collection of projects along with presentations, each reflecting my expertise in data science.

 Spanning across multiple domains, the portfolio demonstrates my adeptness in applying cutting-edge techniques and tools.
-In cases where data is absent, it is often due to file size limitations or privacy considerations.
+In cases where data or code is absent, it is often due to file size limitations or privacy considerations.

 Delving into these projects will reveal the depth and breadth of advanced data science skills.
 For any inquiries or collaboration opportunities, please feel free to contact me at kimhyojun@uchicago.edu.